The Benefits Of Deglycyrrhizinated Licorice Root

-DGL, or deglycyrrhizinated licorice, is one of my favorite supplements.
-It has so many health benefits, is affordable, tastes good, and is effective!
-The beneficial effects of DGL are many, and include healing stomach ulcers, promoting healthy digestion, and alleviating GERD, which is so prevalent in today’s society.
-And the best part is that DGL doesn’t just relieve symptoms, but it actually helps to heal the digestive tract.
-Not many supplements can make this claim.
+DGL, or deglycyrrhizinated licorice root, is one of my favorite supplements.
+It heals stomach ulcers, promotes healthy digestion, and alleviates GERD, which is so prevalent in today’s society.
+And it does all this without interfering with cortisol levels.
+DGL is powerful because it doesn’t just relieve symptoms, it heals the digestive tract.
+Not many supplements live up to this claim.

 Originating in the Mediterranean and the Middle East, licorice is a shrub containing anti-inflammatory and immune-boosting properties.
 It also contains antioxidants and phytoestrogens.
 The benefits of licorice root have been known for centuries.
 In fact, it was purported to be found inside the tomb of King Tut.
 I wonder what conditions he was trying to treat with this famous root?
 The Egyptians loved making a sweet drink using licorice, and Greek physicians, before the time of Christ, used it to treat coughs, asthma, and conditions of the respiratory tract.
 Throughout history, many other benefits of this perennial plant have been discovered.

 Glycyrrihizinated licorice root is an adaptogen that has been used by many cultures for a myriad of conditions including fatigue, respiratory issues, and hormonal imbalances.
 It is effective for adrenal dysfunction as it extends the half-life of cortisol.
 Licorice root also contains plant-based estrogens so naturally alleviates the symptoms of PMS and menopause.